DynamoDS/Dynamo/README.md

 - New Tutorials on https://github.com/ikeough/Dynamo/wiki/Learning-Dynamo
 - Open Maipulate and save Excel files
 - Save View node
+- e Node
-- e Node and Formula node recognizes Pi
+- Formula node recognizes Pi
 - Number node now supports sequences and ranges
 - True for All and True For Any nodes
 - Tooltips for Custom Node inputs
 - Apply Function to List node
--
+- Remove from List, Remove Every Nth, Shift List Indeces nodes
+- Project Point on Face works for Planes now
+- Equal Distance XYZs on Curve node

 ###0.5.2###